 Is FTTP more expensive than FTTC?

-While an FTTP deal does normally cost more than an FTTC one, the benefit to your business of the increased speed and reliability and the reduced downtime can end up saving you a lot more in the long run.
+An FTTP broadband package normally costs more than an FTTC one.
+However, the increased speed and the reduced downtime can end up saving your business a lot more in the long run.

 What is the average internet speed on FTTC?

-FTTC connection speeds start at around 30Mbps on the low end and can go up to as high as 80Mbps on the high end.
-On average, most FTTC broadband connections are around 60Mbps.
+FTTC connection speeds start at around 30mbps on the low end and can go up to as high as 80mbps.
+On average, most FTTC broadband connections are around 60mbps.

 What is the average internet speed on FTTP?

-FTTP connection speeds start at around 50Mbps on the low end and can go up as to as high as 1,000Mbps (1Gbps) on the high end.
-On average, most FTTP broadband connections are around 150Mbps.
+FTTP connection speeds start at around 50mbps and can go up as to as high as 1,000mbps (1gbps).
+On average, most FTTP broadband connections are around 150mbps.